SomeBoringNerd/SomeBoringAPI/README.md

 /api/ttd/student?id=[number] : return a json array with the infos of a character of my game

+/api/ttd/student/[number] : return a json array with the infos of a character of my game

 /api/ttd/student/all : return a json array with the id and name of all characters in the database

 /api/status?ip=[ip] : give infos of the minecraft server given (with additional info for specifics servers)